 Other than withholding taxes, taxes paid, whether federal, local or state, are never qualifying expenses.
-The CPA should carefully examine documents supporting a claimed qualifying expense for any taxes charged, from fuel taxes to sales taxes, and remove them from the pool of qualified expenses.
+The CPA should carefully examine documents supporting a claimed qualifying expense for any taxes charged, from fuel taxes to sales taxes to lodging taxes, and remove them from the pool of qualified expenses.

-3. Qualifying Expenses "In Connection with" a Certified Production
+Qualifying Expenses "In Connection with" a Certified Production